 Comparing the diversity of racial identity and ethnicity demographic make-up of Region 5 to Texas, Region 5 is not keeping pace with the changes as the rest of Texas.
 For Texas those that identify their race as "Asian" and those that identify their ethnicity as "Hispanic or Latino" are the fastest growing segments of the population.
 As a percentage of the population, for those that identify as "Hispanic or Latino" is 54.4% fewer than Texas.
 For those that identify as "Asian" in Region 5, is 90.4% lower than Texas.
-For more information see the sections on Race and Ethnicity on pages 4 through 7.

 According to the Texas School Survey, substance use among students within Region 5 has declined.
 From 2018 to 2022 the percentage of students consuming alcohol, tobacco, marijuana, and electronic vape products in the "Past Month" has decreased.
 Electronic vaping decreased by 14%, alcohol use decreased 17%, marijuana use decreased 17%, and alcohol use decreased 34%.
-For more information on the decreases see page 71.

 Data from the Texas Department of State Health Services reports that Region 5 has the highest rates of overdose deaths per 100,000 in population than any other region.
 In 2022, the overdose death rate for Texas was 18.4 and Region 5 was 22.7.
 Since 2018 the overdose death rate in Texas has been increasing and Region 5's increase has consistently remained above that of Texas.
-For more information on the overdose death rates see the section "Overdose Deaths" on pages 80 and 81.

 The rate of overdose deaths reflects the use of fentanyl within Texas and Region5.
 Fentanyl-related overdose death rate (8.2) is above the state's rate of 7.3.
 This is due in part to the increase of fentanyl-contaminated drugs that are being consumed.
 There is a reported increase in the number of individuals testing positive for fentanyl while they were seeking treatment for other substances.
 Additionally, the use of xylazine (an animal tranquilizer) with fentanyl is problematic because xylazine is not an opioid and its effects cannot be reversed with naloxone in cases of overdose.
-For more information on fentanyl and xylazine see the section on emerging trends on pages 87 through 89.

 The southern three counties of Region 5, Hardin, Jefferson, and Orange contain over 51% of the region's population, yet there are no HHSC funded substance use prevention programs or CCPs operating within these three counties.
 ADAC's substance use prevention programs are contracted for the northern twelve counties.
-Previous substance use prevention programs in the southern three counties ended or were withdrawn.
+Previous substance uses prevention programs in the southern three counties ended or were withdrawn.